lavinia0724/LeetCode/README.md

 - [2025/07/27] 2210.
 Count Hills and Valleys in an Array
 - [2025/08/01] 118.
 Pascal's Triangle
 - [2025/10/18] 3349.
 Adjacent Increasing Subarrays Detection I
+- [2025/11/29] 3512.
+Minimum Operations to Make Array Sum Divisible by K

 ### Matrix
 - [2024/07/19] 1380.
 Lucky Numbers in a Matrix